 Either after or before your exploration, you can try a marvelous spa treatment, at the hotel's wellness center, ESC.
 The Spa ESC follows the motto "Escape - Reboot - Recover", and it offers an extensive range of wellness and beauty rituals, inspired by various from all over the world.
 You can enjoy your massage session in one of the hotel's private treatment rooms, or, if you are in a hurry, you can enjoy a quick yet enjoyable massage at the Express Rooms.

 4. Discover Bali's Stunning Beaches!

-From organised beaches with world-famous beach clubs to secluded coves that you have only seen in the movies, it comes to no surprise why many of the island's visitors prefer to spend their Balinese holidays on a beach reading their favorite book or listening to their favorite music.
+From organized beaches with world-famous beach clubs to secluded coves that you have only seen in the movies, it comes as no surprise why many of the island's visitors prefer to spend their Balinese holidays on a beach reading their favorite book or listening to their favorite music.

 The best beaches on the island are located on the southern part of the island, thus staying in Radisson Blu Bali Uluwatu will make your beach exploration as easy as a pie, while the busiest ones can be found on the coast from Kuta to Seminyak.
 If you are an adventurer, dare to cast aside the map and discover the various secluded stretches of sand that have not been discovered by the broad travel community.

 5. Visit Bali's popular sights and natural landmarks!

 Bali is like heaven for those who want to explore Indonesian culture.
 It is the home of ancient Hindu temples, with brilliant centuries-old architecture, natural landscapes that make every adventurer shiver from excitement, and lush rain-forests where you can discover the local fauna and flora.